Director, U.S. Climate Policy & Analysis

 Specifically, she works to develop and advocate environmentally responsible and economically sound policies aimed at reducing emissions of greenhouse gases and other air pollutants.
-She provides economic analysis to program staff, Congressional staff, and media, and works to shape market-based environmental policies across a variety of program areas.
+Susanne’s areas of expertise include U.S. federal and state climate and energy policy, the economic impacts of climate change, and the design of carbon pricing programs.

 - MPA, Environmental Science and Policy, Columbia University’s School of International and Public Affairs (SIPA), 2008